The Program of Study

 - You and your major advisor must sign the Major Form.

-- Bring the signed Major Form (and the Change of Advisor form, if necessary) to the Registrar’s Office.
+- Bring the ORIGINAL signed Major Form (and the Change of Advisor form, if necessary) to the Registrar’s Office.

 To check whether your Major Form has been processed, you can do one of the following: